 If the licensee’s license expiration date has not been reached when the suspension period ends, the license expiration date does not change.
 The license renewal requirements remain as described in 309 CMR 3.06(2), except that the Board may, when issuing the suspension, require the licensee to obtain additional continuing education credits as a condition of license renewal.

 If the licensee’s license expiration date would be reached before the suspension period ends, the license expiration date shall be extended to the end of the suspension period.
-The LSP must renew his or her license as a condition of having his or her license reinstated at the end of the suspension period.
+The LSP must renew the license as a condition of having the license reinstated at the end of the suspension period.
 The Board shall not reinstate the license unless and until the licensee’s license has been renewed.
 The license renewal requirements remain as described in 309 CMR 3.06(2), with the following exceptions:

 The Board may, when issuing the suspension, require the licensee to obtain additional continuing education credits as a condition of license renewal; and